alex-min/blog-template/_posts/3000-01-01-automating-screenshots-in-flutter.md

 }
 ```

-A few minutes later...
+A few minutes of file upload later...

 <figure class="screenshot" markdown="1">

 ![An screenshot of the Google Play Store.
 Seven languages are displayed and there is a list of phone screenshots for the current one selected.](/images/play-store-i18n.png)

-<figcaption>The end result on the Play Store</figcaption>
+<figcaption>The end result as seen on the Play Store</figcaption>
 </figure>

 Here you go!
 All the captures for all the locales are now on the Google Play Store.

 # Conclusion

 Automating screenshots generation for my app was a fun project.
-Doing everything manually becomes impossible when you have a few languages.
+Doing everything manually becomes impossible when you support a few languages.
 Another benefit of the automation is that I can keep the Play Store up to date with any change I'm making in the app.

 That happened to me once already, I've redesigned one of the statistics pages.
 Instead of spending a few hours to make the screenshots again for this page for each locale and currency, I've just ran the tools and everything was up to date once again!